 Stalking Injunctions in Pasco County

-If you were served with a temporary injunction for protection against stalking in Pasco County and ordered to appear for a full hearing at the courthouse in New Port Richey or Dade City?
-Call a stalking defense attorney at the Sammis Law Firm.
+Call an experienced attorney at the Sammis Law Firm.
 We have been representing respondents in these types of hearings in Pasco County, FL, for more than 10 years.

 If you believe the accusations are false or exaggerated, then we can help you fight the petitioner’s request for a stalking injunction for protection.

 We fight these cases aggressively for an outright dismissal when the allegations are false or exaggerated or when insufficient evidence exists to support the accusation.

-Attorney for Stalking Hearings in Pasco County, FL
+Attorney for Stalking Injunction Hearings in Pasco County, FL

 Suppose you were served with a “temporary injunction for protection against stalking” under Florida Statute Section 784.0485 in Pasco County, FL.

 We can help you fight false or exaggerated accusations at the hearing.
 We also represent clients who have been arrested for the crime of stalking in Pasco County, FL.

 We also represent clients charged with stalking crimes, aggravated stalking offenses, or violation of a stalking injunction at the courthouse in New Port Richey or Dade City, FL.